Selikeh/REMWaste/README.md

 2. The data is mapped through and displayed as individual product cards showing some of the information for each product.

 3. Upon clicking a product card, the details of that particular product are then stored in another state variable and then passed to a footer component which pops up to display more details about the product.
-The corresponding product card is also highlighted and its radio button input checked giving it more emphasis.
+The corresponding product card is also highlighted and its radio button input checked, giving it more emphasis.